Is Maggi seasoning sauce gluten free?

 Polish Version (Przyprawa w Plynie)

-• flavor notes: slightly more sour and light
+• flavor notes: slightly more sour and light, contains the herb lovage

 Vietnamese Version (Đậu Nành Đậm Đặc)